 The College of Letters and Science requires that students attain at least a 2.0 GPA on all credits in the minor attempted at UWM.
 In addition, students must attain a 2.0 GPA on all minor credits attempted, including any transfer work.

-To be accepted as a minor in psychology, students must have completed PSYCH 101.
 The undergraduate minor consists of 18 credits in psychology, at least 9 of them at the advanced level (300 or above) taken in residence at UWM, including the following core courses:

 |PSYCH 101||Introduction to Psychology||3|

 |Select any four additional psychology courses, at least three of which must be at the 300 level or above||12|